Blog – Posted on Friday, Mar 29

 Like all works of art, no two book reviews will be identical.
 But fear not: there are a few guidelines for any aspiring book reviewer to follow.
 Most book reviews, for instance, are less than 1,500 words long, with the sweet spot hitting somewhere around the 1,000-word mark.
 (However, this may vary depending on the platform on which you’re writing, as we’ll see later.)

-In addition, all book reviews share some universal elements.
+In addition, all reviews share some universal elements, as shown in our book review templates.
 These include:

 - A review will offer a concise plot summary of the book.

 - A book review will offer an evaluation of the work.